Naujan: Geography

 It covers a land area of 52,804.15 ha, making it the largest municipality in the province and accounting for 12% of the province's total land area.
 Naujan is 26 km from Calapan.
+The town is bounded in the north of Calapan, in the northwest by the municipality of Baco, in the east by part of the Verde Island Passage and Tablas Strait, in the south by the town of Victoria, in the southeast by the town of Pola and in the southwest by the town of Sablayan, province of Occidental Mindoro.